Mixed-Use Zoning

 The “How To”The “How To”

 Mixed-use zoning is about blending residential, commercial, cultural, insitutional and even industrial uses.
-These developments utilize high density zoning to increase land-use efficiency and decrease energy consumption and transportation costs.
+These developments utilize high density zoning to increase land use efficiency and decrease energy consumption and transportation costs.
 As with other types of zoning, mixed-using zoning is merely a set of ordinances and paperwork.
 Communities decide to adopt mixed-use zoning from traditional city planning exercises, such as a community master plan, comprehensive plans, corridor studies and other plans/studies.
-By adopting mixed-use zoning, a community is only about a 1/3 of way toward building a mixed-use development or transit-oriented development (TOD).
+By adopting mixed-use zoning, a community is only about 1/3 of way toward building a mixed-use development or transit-oriented development (TOD).
 Communities will still need to work with private developers and then build the proper infrastructure to make the mixed-use development possible.

 Planning & ZoningPlanning & Zoning